lufevida/html5up-stellar/pages/2-first-section.md

 image: images/pic04.jpg
 # Give some unique identifier if you want this page to show on the navigation menu
 id: firstSection
-# Choose between 5 spotlight styles: 'one', 'two', 'three' or 'four'; to change the order in which they appear, rename your spotlight pages prepending a number, like '1-page-name.md'
+# Choose between 5 spotlight styles: 'one', 'two', 'three' or 'four'; to change the order in which they appear, rename your spotlight pages prepending a number, like '1-page-name.md'; leave this blank if you do not want this page to be on the spotlight
 spotlightStyle: two
-# The following values are unique to spotlight style 'two'; leave them blank if you do not want this page to be on the spotlight
+# The following values are unique to spotlight style 'two'
 buttonTitle: Learn More
 icon1: icon major style1 fa-code
 feature1: Ipsum consequat